Languages given by Finite Automata over the Unary Alphabet: The Nondeterministic Finite Automata Comparison Algorithm

+Note that the lengths of all the cycles in $N_1'$ or $N_2'$ divide some $w \in X$.
+Moreover, the gcd of any two numbers in $X$ is $r$.
+Now, for the ease of comparing $N_1'$ and $N_2'$, one transforms each of these NFAs into an equivalent ``comparison normal form'' NFA of size at most $r \cdot n^3$ as follows.

-Now one constructs for the two given NFAs the comparison normal forms of size $r \cdot n$ as follows: For each $q \in Q$ one constructs a cycle of length $r \cdot q^2$ such that the $s$-th state in this cycle is accepting iff there is a cycle of length $p$ in the original automaton where $p$ divides $r \cdot q^2$ and $s \mod p$-th state in that cycle is accepting.
-The comparison normal form can be constructed in time $r \cdot Poly(n)$ time by constructing each cycle separately in both automata and compare it with all cycles of length $p$ where $p$ divides $r \cdot q^2$.
+For each $q \in Q$, the comparison normal form NFA $N_1''$ (respectively $N_2''$) has a cycle of length $r \cdot q^2$.
+The $s$-th state in this cycle of length $r \cdot q^2$ is accepting iff there is a cycle of length $p$ in $N_1'$ (respectively $N_2'$), where $p$ divides $r \cdot q^2$ and $s \mod p$-th state in this cycle is accepting.
+Note that the comparison normal form NFAs $N_1''$ and $N_2''$ accept the same language as $N_1'$ and $N_2'$ respectively.
+The comparison normal form NFAs $N_1''$ and $N_2''$ can be constructed in time $r \cdot Poly(n)$ by constructing each cycle separately, and determining its accepting states by considering all cycles of length $p$ in $N_1'$ and $N_2'$ respectively, where $p$ divides $r \cdot q^2$.